How to Get Rid of Ants in Vegetable Garden | Step by Step

 Related: Best Natural Ant Sprays | Kids and Pet-Friendly Sprays

-Organic Ant Control in Vegetable Garden | Natural Methods
+Organic Ant Control in Vegetable Gardens | Natural Methods

 Organic Ant Control in Vegetable Garden

-There are several organic ant repellants that you can use to keep ants out of your garden without actually killing them.
+There are several organic repellants that you can use to keep ants out of your garden without actually killing them.
 The following are some of them:

 • Citrus Spray – create a mixture of water and citrus and use it to sprinkle on and around the plants.
 It is safe to use around any plants and will deter ants from the area that was treated with this spray.

 • Cinnamon – ants just hate the scent of cinnamon, but they will not die from it.
-If you just want to protect the plant, place a hard line of cinnamon dust around it and for some time it will be safe from ants.
+If you just want to protect the plant, place a hard line of cinnamon dust around it, and for some time it will be safe from ants.

 • Orange Spray – it works in the same way as a spray made of citrus.
 Ants hate the aroma of these fruits.